hslatman/mud-file-server/README.md

 # MUD File Server

-An example MUD File Server using Caddy as the web server
+An example MUD File Server using [Caddy](https://caddyserver.com/) as the web server.

 ## Description